-In the foregoing analysis, we have shown that religious service attendance is an important predictor of Catholic and Jewish ferility desires.
+In the foregoing analysis, we have shown that religious service attendance is an important predictor of Catholic and Jewish fertility desires but not of Protestant fertility desires.
 We suggested the following explanation for these findings:

-- There is in America, as in other societies, a normative consensus regarding the size of families. - (2) Insofar as Americans participate in that consensus, they adopt the American normative family size. - (3) For Catholics and Jews, participation in their traditional religious culture removes them somewhat from the American consensus and opens them to the influence of their own high-fertility cultural past.
+1. There is in America, as in other societies, a normative consensus regarding the size of families.

+2. Insofar as Americans participate in that consensus, they adopt the American normative family size.

+3. For Catholics and Jews, participation in their traditional religious culture removes them somewhat from the American consensus and opens them to the influence of their own high-fertility cultural past.

-Finally, we note that our research has been limited in several ways which serve to restrict the generalizability of our findings.
-First, and most critically, our sample consists of college graduates of the class of 1961, and there is a possibility of course, that other groups in the population would fail to manifest the same pattern of findings.
-However, we would suggest that, if anything, the ability of religiosity to differentiate individuals should be less in an elite population--such as college graduates--than in the general population.
+Finally, we note that our research has been limited in several ways that restrict the generalizability of our findings.
+First, and most critically, our sample consists of college graduates of the class of 1961, and there is a possibility, of course, that other groups in the population would fail to manifest the same pattern of findings.
+However, we would suggest that, if anything, the ability of religiosity to differentiate individuals should be less marked in an elite population-such as college graduates-than in the general population.

 Second, we were unable to investigate the full range of measures of religiosity.
-On the basis of preliminary analysis of alternate religiosity measures and their impact on fertility desires and outcomes, we are willing to suggest that no measures of Catholic and Jewish religiosity will evidence influence upon fertility behavior except insofar as such measures tap the extent of involvement with the traditional religious culture or sub-society.
-Involvement with more modern aspects of the religious groups--such as membership in religiously based fraternal groups--we believe would have much more limited impact upon Catholic or Jewish fertility.
+On the basis of preliminary analysis of alternate religiosity measures and their impact on fertility desires and outcomes, we are willing to suggest that no measures of Catholic and Jewish religiosity will evidence influence on fertility behavior except insofar as such measures tap the extent of involvement with the traditional religious culture or subsociety.
+Involvement with more modern aspects of the religious groups, such as membership in religiously based fraternal groups, we believe would have much more limited impact upon Catholic or Jewish fertility.

-As a summary statement of our findings we offer the following: Jews and Protestants resemble one another when comparing mean fertility levels.
-Jews and Catholics manifest similar processes giving rise to their fertility behaviors.
-Namely, Jews and Catholics display a direct relationship between religiosity and fertility behavior while the Protestants fail to manifest such a relationship.
-Thus, low Jewish fertility (roughly equal to that of the Protestants among college graduates) arises from their high level of secularism and their loss of traditional religious subculture.
-Similarly, high Catholic fertility arises from their high level of religiosity and maintenance of traditional religious subculture.
+As a summary statement of our findings, we offer the following.
+Jews and Protestants resemble one another when comparing mean fertility levels.
+Jews and Catholics manifest similar processes giving rise to their fertility behaviors; that is, Jews and Catholics display a direct relationship between religiosity and fertility behavior, whereas the Protestants fail to manifest such a relationship.
+Thus, low Jewish fertility (roughly equal to that of the Protestants) arises from their high level of secularism.
+Similarly, high Catholic fertility arises from their high level of religiosity.